ArthurRochette/DicomViewer/readme.md

 ## Privacy

 All processing happens locally in your browser.
 No data is sent to any server.
-You can download the .html file and use it offline in the browser of your choice, or you can use it from [arthurrochette.github.io/DicomViewer](https://arthurrochette.github.io/DicomViewer)
+You can download the .html file and use it in the browser of your choice, or you can use it from [arthurrochette.github.io/DicomViewer](https://arthurrochette.github.io/DicomViewer)

 ## License